fjcollyer/Connect4-AI-Deep-Q-Learning/README.md

 ```

 ### 5. Note
 By default the API will run on http://127.0.0.1:8080.
-If if runs on a differnet port you must update the code in "ui/src/Game.js" to use the correct URL.
+If it runs on a different port you must update the code in "ui/src/Game.js" to use the correct URL.

 ## Training the model

-### 1. Set hyperparameters and paramaters
+### 1. Set hyperparameters and parameters
-In "api/train/main.py" there is a Config class that contains most of the important hyperparamaters and paramaters.
+In "api/train/main.py" there is a Config class that contains most of the important hyperparameters and parameters.

 ### 2. Run the training script
 ```bash